eschluntz/hex-wars/README.md

 - Captured buildings immediately switch to the capturing team's ownership
 - Buildings are visible underneath units (ring + small icon in corner)

+### Win/Lose Conditions
+- A team loses when they have **no cities AND no units**
+- Game ends immediately when a team is eliminated
+- Victory screen shows the winner and detailed statistics

+### Main Menu & Game Over
+- **Main Menu**: Click "New Game" or press Enter/Space to start
+- **Game Over Screen**: Shows winner, turn count, and performance graphs
+- **Statistics Tracked**:
+  - Units over time (per team)
+  - Buildings owned
+  - Funds accumulated
+  - Units killed (cumulative)
+  - Buildings captured (cumulative)
+  - Science collected

 ### UI & Controls
 - **Click** unit to select
 - **Click** tile to move (shows action menu after)